-Plan: Where SEND Support is required, the teacher and SENDCO will put together a plan outlining the adjustments, interventions and support which will be put in place for the pupil as well as the expected impact on progress and outcomes, including a date when this will be reviewed.
+Plan: Where SEND Support or provision map is required, the teacher and Inclusion Manager will put together a plan outlining the adjustments, interventions and support which will be put in place for the pupil as well as the expected impact on progress and outcomes, including a date when this will be reviewed.
 Targets for the pupil will be set for the term and then parents will be invited in to discuss these.
-All staff who work with the pupil will be made aware of the plan.
+All staff who work with the pupil will be made aware of the plan and all interventions will be shared with parents/carers.

 Do: The class teacher is responsible for working with the pupil on a daily basis.
 She/he will also liaise closely with TAs or specialists who provide support set out in the plan and monitor the progress being made.
-The SENDCO will provide support, guidance and advice for the teacher.
+The Inclusion Manager will provide support, guidance and advice for the teacher.

-Review: The plan, including the impact of the support and interventions, will be reviewed each term by the teacher, SENDCO, parent and the pupil.
+Review: The plan, including the impact of the support and interventions, will be reviewed each term by the teacher, INCLUSION MANAGER, parent and the pupil.
 This will inform the planning of next steps for a further period or, where successful, the removal of the pupil from SEND Support.
 Each term new targets will be set and a review of the interventions will be considered, to decide whether the support provided is working for the child and what the next steps are to further progress in their areas of need.